jacquescorbytuech/Blog/site/content/writing/welcome_journeys.md

 While this post is ostensibly about building a welcome program, it can apply to any automated program you're looking to build out.
 The process remains the same, even if the goal changes.

 It's important to balance your business interests against the interests of the subscriber.
-While you might want to aggressively push for a sale right from the get-go it's unlikely that a new subscriber will appreciate that interest.
-This could damage the email channel in the long-term with poor engagement rates across the board.
+While you might want to aggressively push for a sale right from the get-go it's unlikely that a new subscriber will appreciate that approach.
+This could damage the email channel in the long-term by reducing engagement rates across the board as people unsubscribe and lose interest in being heavily sold to.

 One thing you might want to do is ensure that while a subscriber is in your welcome program they don't receive your regular marketing emails - this helps to ensure that they don't get confused or feel inundated by too many mixed messages.